Kurokawa & Kuju 黒川＆九重

 These volcanic characteristics, however, are what give the area the hot springs, impressive landscapes, and rich soil, which in turn gives rise to various flowers.
 At any time of the year, stop by the Kuju Flower Park located at the southern base of the mountains, to see what's blossoming in the season.

 If you're hoping to hike the Kuju peaks, bear in mind the time of year can greatly impact accessibility.
 From December to March, the peaks are usually topped with snow.
 This makes it difficult, or sometimes impossible, to access the area, as dangerous roads get closed in bad weather.

-October and November are traditionally the best times to visit for the spectacular autumn leaves, or in mid-March when the neighboring Aso area has its famous fire festival and the land is covered in new spring blooms.
+October and November are traditionally the best times to visit for the spectacular autumn leaves, or in spring when the land is covered in new blooms.

 Kuju's mineral-rich hot springs

 Regardless of when you visit, a trip to the Kuju mountain range isn't complete without popping by a local hot spring.
 Whether you need to warm up from cold weather or scrub away the efforts of your six-hour hike, bathing in a natural hot spring will be the perfect finish to your day.